Interested in Japan? If so, how much would you jump at the chance to:

 Mitsui Study Tour

 The Mitsui Group (三井グループ) is one of the largest corporate conglomerates (系列) in Japan and one of the largest publicly traded companies in the world.
 It has played a significant part in the making of modern Japan, with its origins extending back to 1624, less than a decade after the death of Japan’s first shogun.
-Mitsui first began trading in Australia at federation, and recent history has seen it play a substantial role in the development of Australia’s resources sector.
+Mitsui first began trading in Australia at the time of federation, and recent history has seen it play a substantial role in the development of Australia’s resources sector.

 For over four decades now, Mitsui has demonstrated its commitment to Japan-Australia relations by annually funding eight Australian university students to attend a three-week study tour to Japan.
 AirfareS for the MEF study tour are also kindly sponsored by Japan Airlines Australia.